texel-org/color/README.md

 The `cusp` can also be passed as the last parameter, allowing for faster evaluation for known hues.
 See below for calculating the cusp.

-> :Note: If you output to an OKLab-based target (OKLCH, OKHSL etc), the final step of RGB clipping will be skipped.
+> **Note:** If you map to an OKLab-based target (OKLCH, OKHSL etc), the final step of RGB clipping will be skipped.
 This produces more predictable OKLab and OKLCH based results, but you will likely want to perform a final clampedRGB() step when converting to a displayable color.

 #### `LC = findCuspOKLCH(a, b, gamut, out = [0, 0])`